Treboder/CritterChronologer/README.md

 responds with the customer having id=1.

 * A parameterized GET-Request to [http://localhost:8082/user/employee/3](http://localhost:8082/user/employee/3)
-responds with the employee identified by id=3.
+responds with the employee identified by id=3 (parameterized as PathVariable).

 * A parameterized GET-Request to [http://localhost:8082/pet/1](http://localhost:8082/pet/1)
-responds with the pet having id=1.
+responds with the pet having id=1 (parameterized as PathVariable).

 ### Get owner by pet / get pets by owner
 * A parameterized GET-Request to [http://localhost:8082/user/customer/pet/2](http://localhost:8082/user/customer/pet/2)
-responds with the owner of pet with id=2.
+responds with the owner of pet with id=2 (parameterized as PathVariable).

 * A parameterized GET-Request to [http://localhost:8082/pet/owner/1](http://localhost:8082/pet/owner/1)
-responds with a list of pets owned by customer with id=1.
+responds with a list of pets owned by customer with id=1 (parameterized as PathVariable).

 ### Add employee schedule / check employee availability for a given date
-* Add a schedule to an existing employee (with id=1) using a parameterized PUT-Request to [http://localhost:8082/user/employee/3](http://localhost:8082/user/employee/3) containing payload/body below.
+* Add a schedule to an existing employee (with id=1 as PathVariable) using a parameterized PUT-Request to [http://localhost:8082/user/employee/3](http://localhost:8082/user/employee/3) containing payload/body below.
  Service responds with void, respectively no response in case of success.